 3. Use the hot tub drain valve

-Most hot tubs have a drain valve (sometimes called a spigot, drain plug or spa drain) which you can utilize to empty it.
-My current hot tub was originally on the sun terrace of our apartment and was actually plumbed into the drain so that I could empty it by just opening a valve.
+Most hot tubs have a drain valve (sometimes called a spigot, drain plug, or spa drain), which you can use to empty.
+My current hot tub was originally on the sun terrace of our apartment and was plumbed into the drain so that I could empty it by just opening a valve.

 Where is the drain plug on a hot tub?
-On most hot tubs you will probably need to remove a side panel to find the drain valve and then connect a hose, a pool backwash hose or even plumb it in permanently to an existing drain nearby, depending on your particular situation.
+Depending on your situation, you will probably need to remove a side panel to find the drain valve and then connect a hose, a pool backwash hose, or even permanently plumb it into an existing drain nearby.

-You can buy these drain valves which allow a hose to be connected easily.
+You can buy these drain valves that connect a hose easily.

-When the level of the water in the hot tub goes below the seats use a brush or something else convenient to push the water that sits in them into the foot well so that is also drained out.
+When the water level in the hot tub goes below the seats, use a brush or something else convenient to push the water in them into the foot well so that it is also drained out.

-It used to take about 40 minutes to drain all of the water out using this method.
+It used to take about 40 minutes to drain all the water using this method.

 4. Use a shop vac or wet/dry vacuum

-You can push the hose down into the hot tub and then pump the water into a convenient drain if there is one nearby.
-You should be able to vacuum most of the water that normally remains in the bottom of the hot tub using other methods.
+You can push the hose down into the hot tub and then pump the water into a convenient drain if one is nearby.
+Using other methods, you should be able to vacuum most of the water that normally remains in the bottom of the hot tub.

-I wouldn’t necessarily recommend buying one especially to drain the water from your hot tub (as buying a submersible pump might be a better idea), but if you already have one then you can consider using it.
+I wouldn’t necessarily recommend buying one especially to drain the water from your hot tub (as buying a submersible pump might be a better idea).
+Still, if you already have one, consider using it.

-It used to take about half an hour to drain all of the water out using this method.
+It used to take about half an hour to drain the water using this method.

 Bonus method: Use your pool’s pump system

-This is certainly the fastest method I know of how to drain a hot tub quickly as it empties in less than 5 minutes.
+This is the fastest way to drain a hot tub quickly as it empties in less than 5 minutes.

-But of course, many would not be able to use this method as you need to have a swimming pool that is close to the hot tub.
+Of course, many would not be able to use this method as it requires a swimming pool close to the hot tub.

 Fortunately, my hot tub is next to my pool so a few times I have used the pool’s pump system to empty the hot tub (very quickly) by connecting the vacuum hose, putting the multiport valve to waste and switching on the pump with the other end of the hose in the hot tub.